 Too many people get stuck spending time with those they’d rather not spend time with over the holidays and end up creating more anxiety.
 Decide who you want to spend time with.
 Who makes you feel the best when you’re around them?
 Who brings out the best in you?
 Who makes you laugh and makes you feel good about yourself?

-Spend time with those people – whether they’re family or not.
+Spend time with those people – family or not.

 4. Prioritize Your Values